symfony/symfony-docs/console/commands_as_services.rst

 How to Define Commands as Services
 ==================================

-If you're using the :ref:`default services.yaml configuration <service-container-services-load-example>`, your command classes are already registered as services.
+If you are using the :ref:`default services.yaml configuration <service-container-services-load-example>`, your command classes are already registered as services.
 Great!
 This is the recommended setup.